Automatically move photos to directories or folders based on exif date taken…

-The original PhotoMove has been used by thousands of people to automatically find the original date taken of their photos and then move and sort the photos into folders based on that date.
+PhotoMove has been used by tens of thousands of people to automatically find the original date taken of their photos and then move and sort the photos into folders based on that date.

-When you download your photos to your computer the file date is not the same as the date you took the photo.
-If you have a large number of files on your memory card with photos taken over many different days it can be a mess to try to organize the photos.
+When you download your photos to your computer the file date is not necessarily the same as the date you took the photo.
+If you have a large number of files on your memory card or hard drive with photos taken over many different days it can be a mess to try to organize the photos.

-PhotoMove 2.0 will sort the photos by date and move or copy them to folders that are named by year, month and date.
-You can easily find the photos that you took on Birthdays, Holidays or any special day.
+PhotoMove 2.5 will sort the photos by date and will then move or copy them to folders that are named by year, month and date.
+Then you will be able to easily find the photos that you took on Birthdays, Holidays or any special day.

 Use PhotoMove To: